optionallychained/Aura/README.md

 Aura is a general purpose TypeScript/WebGL game engine designed to facilitate the swift implementation of both 2D and 3D browser games.
 Published as two distinct packages - `@aura/2d` and `@aura/3d` - each variant provides a swathe of domain-specific utility, from standard geometries to generally-useful shaders to common game object components and systems.

-Built according to the Entity-Component-System architecture with applications broken up into distinct states, Aura aims to enable a compartmentalised development approach; supporting developments of varying complexity with focus on getting prototypes off the ground fast.
+Built according to the Entity-Component-System architecture with applications broken up into distinct states, Aura aims to enable a compartmentalised development approach, supporting developments of varying complexity with focus on getting prototypes off the ground fast.

 While functional, Aura is very much a work-in-progress, made purely for fun and self-education.